wlonk/hexes/README.rst

 * It can draw boxes, lay them out, and resize them.
 FANCY!
 * It can put text in boxes and only reveal the appropriate bits of it.
 SHINY!
+* It has an event loop, and allows you to bind to startup and keypresses.
+SPOOKY!

 .. |pypi| image:: https://img.shields.io/pypi/v/hexes.svg?style=plastic
                 :target: https://pypi.python.org/pypi/hexes